Accenture/energy-consumption-measuring-toolkit/README.md

-# Energy Consumption Measuring Toolkit in Python Programming Language
+# Energy Consumption Measuring Toolkit for Python Applications

 The way software is designed, developed, and deployed can have a major impact on energy consumption.
 Accordingly, companies should include software in their sustainability efforts.